PR-Solution-EU/lib_mysqludf_astro/README.md

 ### Uninstall

-To uninstall first deactive the loadable function within your MySQL server running the SQL queries:
+To uninstall first deactive the loadable function within your MySQL server using the SQL queries:

 ```SQL
 DROP FUNCTION IF EXISTS astro_info;
 DROP FUNCTION IF EXISTS astro;
 ```

-then uninstall the library file using command line:
+then uninstall the library using command line:

 ```bash
 sudo make uninstall